Yashdhamija/Ecommerce/README.md

 To access the login page for administrator simply go to this link https://qasimahmed.me/BookLand/AdministratorLoginPage and login using the admin credentials given above to manage the bookstore.

+# How to test the rest calls/scalability
+To execute the scalability test of our application, run src/rest/PerformanceTest.java.
+The resulting data will be displayed in the console.

+To execute the test cases of the rest calls, run src/rest/RestCallClient.java.
+The resulting data will also be displayed in the console.
+There may be additional lines being output from the DAO, which could be ignored.

 # Future Work

 - Expand input validation tests (checks for XSS scripting, SQL injections)